Q. My family member has passed away. How do I schedule funeral arrangements at St. Leo?

 Q. I have a family member who is in need of the Sacrament of the Anointing of the Sick at home or in the hospital.
 Does St. Leo offer this service?

-Q. I would like to enroll my child(ren) at St. Leo Parish School.
+Q. I would like to enroll my child(ren) at St. Leo Catholic School.
 Does the school have open enrollment?

 A. Yes, depending on availability in each classroom.
 Typically, children are enrolled prior to the school year beginning in August.
 Please visit the school’s website for additional information and to register your child(ren).